 The Oak Creek utility completed the required demonstration testing and received conditional approval to operate its ASR well in 2004.
 However, after several operational ASR cycles, the concentrations of iron and manganese in groundwater at the ASR well site increased to levels that exceeded the respective groundwater quality enforcement standards for those elements.
-In 2011, the utility notified DNR that it is discontinuing ASR operations and will instead focus on operation of its surface water treatment facility now that an expansion of that facility's treatment capabilities has been completed.
+The utility has subsequently discontinued use of the ASR system.